openminted/alvis-docker/openminted-components/geniatagger/README.md

-# tomap
+# genia tagger
 Performs segmentation, POS-tagging, lemmatization, NER (DNA, cell_line, cell_type, PROTEIN).

 ## Test data
 The test data to run this component are into the `test-data` folder